scarlehoff/pybliotecario/src/pybliotecario/backend/readme.md

 1. Find `PRODUCTS` in the app settings and add a new one for `messenger`.
 2. Then you need to associate the app you just created with the page.
 The idea is that this bot will be the bot of the created page.
-3. In the `messenger` settings, add the callback URL of the weebhook and enter the verify token.
+3. In the `messenger` settings, add the callback URL of the weebhook and enter the verification token.
 Ensure that the webhook has `messages` and `messaging_postbacks` active as `subscription fields`.

 If everything has been done correctly, try to open a conversation with the page you just created!
 You should receive the messages in the terminal you opened the pybliotecario before (that's why we used the --debug option!).